It might be our last chance to save even a few coral reefs from climate change

 Some reefs are able to survive heat waves better than others.
 Cooler, stronger currents, and even storms and cloudier areas can help prevent heat building up.
 But the global trend is not promising.
 The world has already lost 30% to 50% of its reefs in the last 40 years, and scientists have warned that most of the remaining reefs could be gone within decades.

-While we see some evidence that certain marine species are moving to cooler waters as the planet warms, a reef takes thousands of years to establish and grow, and it is limited by geography.
+While we see some evidence that certain marine species are moving to cooler waters as the planet warms, a reef takes thousands of years to establish and grow, and is limited by geography.

 In the areas where we saw glimmers of hope, it was mostly due to good management.
-When a region can control other harmful human factors – such as overfishing, extensive coastal development, pollution and runoff – the reefs are healthier and better able to handle the global pressures from climate change.
+When a region can control other harmful human factors–such as overfishing, extensive coastal development, pollution, and runoff–the reefs are healthier and better able to handle the global pressures from climate change.

 Establishing large marine protected areas is one of the most effective ways I’ve seen to protect coral reefs because it limits those other harms.

-The Chagos marine protected area covers 640,000 square kilometers (250,000 square miles) with only one island currently inhabited – Diego Garcia, which houses a U.S. military base.
-The British government, which created the marine protected area in 2010, has been under pressure to turn over control of the region to the country of Mauritius, where former Chagos residents now live and which won a challenge over it in the International Court of Justice in 2020.
+The Chagos marine protected area covers 640,000 square kilometers (250,000 square miles) with only one island currently inhabited–Diego Garcia, which houses a U.S. military base.
+The British government, which created the marine protected area in 2010, has been under pressure to turn over control of the region to the country of Mauritius, where former Chagos residents now live, and which won a challenge over it in the International Court of Justice in 2020.
 Whatever happens with jurisdiction, the region would benefit from maintaining a high level of marine protection.

 A warning for other ecosystems

-The Chagos reefs could potentially recover – if they are spared from more heat waves.
+The Chagos reefs could potentially recover–if they are spared from more heat waves.
 Even a 10% recovery would make the reefs stronger for when the next bleaching occurs.
 But recovery of a reef is measured in decades, not years.

 So far, research missions that have returned to the Chagos reefs have found only meager recovery, if any at all.